You Are Exactly What You Eat

 Me and all black outfits go together like 5 & 6 lol.
 Leather Jacket: Bloomingdales Outlet, Shoes: DSW/Jessica Simpson, Bag: Michael Kors, Dress: Old Navy

-I remember when I initially became serious about my walk with Christ, I would hear many Christians talk about the importance of not listening to secular music, watching certain programs or even going to certain events all for the sake of guarding one’s heart and mind against sin.
+Early in my Christian walk, I would hear many Christians talk about the importance of not listening to secular music, watching certain programs or even going to certain events all for the sake of guarding one’s heart and mind against sin.
 At the time, I remember thinking that it was a bit much.
-After all, not all secular media is sinful.
-Also, just because you consume a particular piece of media whether a song, play, movie, book, etc. doesn’t mean you will partake in the activities being praised in said piece of work - or at least that’s what we say to ourselves to make us feel better because we often think we are stronger than we really are.
+After all, not all secular media is sinful andjust because you consume a particular piece of media whether a song, play, movie, book, etc. doesn’t mean you will partake in the activities being praised in said piece of work - or at least that’s what we say to ourselves to make us feel better because we often think we are stronger than we really are.
+However, what I’ve realized is that as food we consume impacts our body, so do the things we consume with our eyes and ears impact our mind and heart - whether we realize it or not.
+To put it simply, you are what you eat, even in the spiritual sense.

 There are so many scriptures and biblical principles that come to mind as I consider this topic.
 The first is Proverbs 23:7 which reads “Do not eat the bread of a miser, Nor desire his delicacies; For as he thinks in his heart, so is he.
 “Eat and drink!” he says to you,